esa-esdl/esdl-core/doc/collaboration.rst

 Collaboration is at the heart of science!

-The CAB-LAB project explicitly aims at enabling more scientists from various disciplines to not only interact with Earth System data, but also with each other.
+The ESDL project explicitly aims at enabling more scientists from various disciplines to not only interact with Earth System data, but also with each other.
-The CAB-LAB team seeks active exchange with users of any background, data owners willing to add their data to the ESDC, and developers who are interested in improving the ESDC.
+The ESDL team seeks active exchange with users of any background, data owners willing to add their data to the ESDC, and developers who are interested in improving the ESDC.

-There are several ways to get in contact with the CAB-LAB team and other users of the ESDC:
+There are several ways to get in contact with the ESDL team and other users of the ESDC:

 Code Repository
 ===============

 The source code is currently and will be for the foreseeable future under continuous development.
 Since the CAB-LAB team takes collaboration, transparency, and reproducibility seriously, the project is open source and public from the very beginning.
-Visit `CAB-LAB's github repository <https://github.com/CAB-LAB>`_ and check out the current status of the project or even contribute!
+Visit `ESDL's github repository <https://github.com/esa-esdl>`_ and check out the current status of the project or even contribute!

 Website & Forum